Updated: Dec 12, 2022

 ‘When we reduce our sleep, it causes a 70% reduction in cells involved with fighting disease, and speeds up our ageing by 10 years’ Professor Matt Walker

-During the current pandemic these findings should focus the mind on making sure we know how much sleep teenagers need and focusing their minds on getting the optimal amount of sleep.
+These findings should focus the mind on making sure we know how much sleep teenagers need and focusing their minds on getting the optimal amount of sleep.

-To try and answer the question about how much sleep do teenagers need in lockdown and also find out what effects the quality of sleep, we spoke to sleep specialist Mandy Gurney from Millpond sleep clinic, who specialises in working with children with sleep difficulties.
+To try and answer the question about how much sleep do teenagers need and also find out what effects the quality of sleep, we spoke to sleep specialist Mandy Gurney from Millpond sleep clinic, who specialises in working with children with sleep difficulties.
 She gave us some great insights and some useful tips to help you get the right amount of sleep for your teenager and students;

 Teenagers tend to need more sleep so let them sleep!
 There is a natural change in teenagers development during adolescence that makes them want to go to bed later and sleep in – this is completely normal so if your teenager is sleeping in – let them – it’s what they need.